FedMEKT: Distillation-based Embedding Knowledge Transfer for Multimodal Federated Learning: Experimental Results

 \subsubsection{Model Architecture and Baselines}

-FedMEKT comprises two versions, FedMEKT-C and FedMEKT-S, with FedMEKT-C being the primary algorithm that utilizes joint multimodal knowledge for knowledge transfer.
+To illustrate the effectiveness of the joint embedding knowledge in knowledge transfer based multimodal FL, we provide the split knowledge variant of FedMEKT.
+Overall, FedMEKT comprises two versions, FedMEKT-C and FedMEKT-S, with FedMEKT-C being the primary algorithm that utilizes joint multimodal knowledge for knowledge transfer.
 In contrast, FedMEKT-S employs split knowledge from each modality, updating autoencoders of modalities A and B separately with the respective modality's split knowledge instead of concatenating the knowledge of different modalities from all clients as FedMEKT-C does.
 In Tables~\ref{detai_model} and~\ref{table:model_architecture}, we provide a summary of the autoencoder architecture that we employed in this paper.
-We follow the approach taken by Zhao et al. \cite{zhao2022multimodal} and provide the model size for each dataset.
+We follow the approach taken by \citet{zhao2022multimodal} and provide the model size for each dataset.
 In contrast to the prior work, we use two hidden layers as primary layers and extract knowledge from those layers for both upstream and downstream transfer mechanisms.
 This allows us to effectively leverage the learned representations for a wide range of tasks.
-In this study, we compared our proposed method, FedMEKT, with several baselines, including MM-FedAvg~\cite{zhao2022multimodal}, CreamFL~\cite{yu2023multimodal} and multimodal versions of state-of-the-art approaches, i.e., FedProx \cite{li2020federated} and MOON \cite{li2021model}.
+In this study, we compared our proposed method, FedMEKT, with several baselines, including MM-FedAvg~\citep{zhao2022multimodal}, CreamFL~\citep{yu2023multimodal} and multimodal versions of state-of-the-art approaches, i.e., FedProx \citep{li2020federated} and MOON \citep{li2021model}.